Guinness Care's pledge to become 'Dementia-Friendly'.

 Support for people living with dementia

-- Our report to find out why being a dementia-friendly organisation matters to us
+- Our 2015 report shows why becoming a Dementia-Friendly organisation matters to us, and where our journey began.

 - Dementia and Guinness